qyzhaoxun/multus-cni/README.md

 ### Configuring Multus to use kubeconfig and a default network

 1. Many users want Kubernetes default networking feature along with network objects.
-In the following Multus configuration, cni-bridge act as the default network in the absence of network field in the pod metadata annotation.
+In the following Multus configuration, tke-bridge act as the default network in the absence of network field in the pod metadata annotation.

 ```
 {
     "name": "node-cni-network",
     "type": "multus",
     "kubeconfig": "/root/.kube/config",
-    "defaultDelegates": "cni-bridge"
+    "defaultDelegates": "tke-bridge"
 }
 ```